 The most important thing when you go camping is to have enough coffee to last the whole trip.
 Cranky and caffeine-deprived people do not make camping fun.
 There was one time that I forgot to pack it and I will never forget it again.
 So as long as I have my coffee cup and a way to brew my coffee, I am a happy camper.

 Whether you are car camping, backpacking, or RV camping, I’m sure the coffee is started as soon as you open your eyes.
-My favorite thing is to sit outside, watching the sunrise, and drinking a nice, not cup of joe.
+My favorite thing is to sit outside, watching the sunrise, and drinking a nice, hot cup of Joe.
 When car camping, I have an enamel percolator that I heat up over the fire or over the camp stove.
 For backpacking, it is either instant or french press.
 Either way, I prefer an enamel camping cup while my husband prefers a stainless steel mug.

 Coffee is coffee wherever you go.
 I thought I would put together this fun collection of camping mugs and coffee pots for camping.
 Enamel camping mugs are so pretty, but stainless steel keeps your coffee hotter longer.
 May the caffeine be with you on your next camping trip or be with your favorite camper on theirs.